memgraph/docs/gqlalchemy/reference/transformations/translators/pyg_translator.md

 def get_instance(self) -> dgl.DGLHeteroGraph
 ```

-Create instance of PyG graph from all edges that are inside Memgraph.
-Currently, isolated nodes are ignored because they don't contribute in message passing neural networks.
+Creates an instance of PyG graph from all edges that are inside Memgraph.
+Currently, isolated nodes are ignored because they don't contribute to message-passing neural networks.
 Only numerical features that are set on all nodes or all edges are transferred to the PyG instance since this is PyG's requirement.
-That means thay any string values properties won't be transferred, as well as numerical properties that aren't set on all nodes.
-However, features thata re of type list are transferred to the PyG instance and can be used as any other feature in the PyG graph.
-Regardless of data residing inside Memgraph database, the created PyG graph is a heterograph instance.
+That means that any string value properties won't be transferred, as well as numerical properties that aren't set on all nodes.
+However, features that are of a type list are transferred to the PyG instance and can be used as any other feature in the PyG graph.
+Regardless of data residing inside the Memgraph database, the created PyG graph is a heterograph instance.

 #### Example

-To create an instance of the `DGLGraph` from the data residing inside `Memgraph`, the following block of code can be used:
+Use the following block of code to create an instance of the `DGLGraph` from the data residing inside `Memgraph`:

 ```python
 pyg_translator = PyGTranslator()